-That the winning bid cannot exceed min $\left\{\frac{n}{n-1}x, 1\right\}$ with positive probability (and hence optimal cartel profit cannot exceed min $\left\{\frac{n}{n-1}x, 1\right\}$) is implied by Proposition 2.2.
+That the winning bid cannot exceed min $\left\{\frac{n}{n-1}x,1\right\}$ with positive probability (and hence optimal cartel profit cannot exceed min $\left\{\frac{n}{n-1}x,1\right\}$ ) is implied by Proposition 2.2.

 3. The lower bound follows because the equilibrium in the winner's bid observed case remains an equilibrium when all bids are observed.
-The proof of the upper bound is deferred to the appendix. ■
+The proof of the upper bound (as well as the proof that the lower bound is tight when n = 2 or all firms make positive profits) is deferred to the appendix. $\blacksquare$

 It may be surprising that, without mediation, the cartel does not strictly benefit from the disclosure of the losing bids.
-Indeed, this finding contrasts with the classic intuition of Stigler, who argued that, "The system of sealed bids, publicly opened with full identification of each bidder's price and specifications, is the ideal instrument for the detection of pricecutting," (Stigler, 1964, p.
+Indeed, this finding contrasts with the classic intuition of Stigler, who argued that, "The system of sealed bids, publicly opened with full identification of each bidder's price and specifications, is the ideal instrument for the detection of price-cutting," (Stigler, 1964, p.
 48).
-Proposition 1 qualifies this intuition by noting that, without mediation, disclosing all bids is no more favorable to collusion than is disclosing only the winner's bid and identity.16 However, we will see that mediated cartels obtain strictly higher profits when all bids are disclosed, so Stigler's intuition is vindicated for mediated cartels.
+Proposition 1 qualifies this intuition by noting that, without mediation, disclosing all bids is no more favorable to collusion than is disclosing only the winner's bid and identity.
+However, we will see that mediated cartels obtain strictly higher profits when all bids are disclosed, so Stigler's intuition is vindicated for mediated cartels.